NikhilKamathB/NikhilKamathB/README.md

 # Nikhil Bola Kamath ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

 🚀 Hi there!
-I'm a grad student in Computer Science at USC, merging the paths of a developer and a researcher.
+I graduated from USC with a Master's degree in Computer Science, merging the paths of a developer and a researcher.
 My passion?
 Advancing the future of Autonomous Vehicles 🚗💨 and AI 🤖✨.
 ```
 Here's a snapshot:
   |- Intersection of Innovation - Where coding meets curiosity, creating smarter, ethical tech solutions.